This morning, Steckler LLP, the law firm of Bruce Steckler and Co-Counsel for USPLabs contacted us with some very important news:

 As most of our readers know, DMAA is nowhere near the same ballpark as drug like ecstasy.

-The courts saw through this, and due to Dr. Rusyniak’s inexperience with DMAA and reliance on the other two non-credible witnesses above, they deemed his testimony unreliable as well, and rejected the entirety of his argument on causation.
+The courts saw through this, and due to Dr. Rusyniak’s inexperience with DMAA and reliance on the other two less-credible witnesses above, they deemed his testimony unreliable as well, and rejected the entirety of his argument on causation.

 Ultimately, with the three medical expert witnesses all having their testimonies thrown out and overruling the objections filed, the judge then dismissed the case in early 2016.